 Fosters a supportive and student-centered environment to empower and equip students with skills and strategies to engage in self-advocacy.

 Performs other job-related duties as assigned.

 Bachelor’s degree from an accredited institution and two years of full-time experience in student life, leadership development programming, or student involvement.
 A Master’s degree from an accredited institution in higher education administration, student affairs, counseling, or closely related field may substitute for the work experience.

 Two years of professional full-time experience in student affairs, leadership development, or student programming.

 Any appropriate combination of relevant education, experience, and/or certifications may be considered.

-Ability to operate a personal computer with proficiency in Microsoft Office (Word, Excel, and Outlook).
+Experience operating a personal computer and proficiency with Microsoft Office (Word, Excel, PowerPoint, and Outlook).